boytchev/oops.js/demos/index.md

 A virtual property of [`Effects`](#effects).
-Returns an array of shader parameters &ndash; explicitly added by the user via [`.addParameter`](#addparameter) ot implicitly added by the effect composer (like screen resolution, time, etc.)
+Returns an array of shader parameters &ndash; explicitly added by the user via [`.addParameter`](#addparameter) or implicitly added by the effect composer (like screen resolution, time, etc.)
 This property is intended for internal debug purposes.